gilperopiola/go-rest-example/README2.md

 - If the endpoint is private, it goes through `token_validation.go`.
 - Goes then through the Endpoint, on `endpoints.go`
 - The `handler.go` is called which controls the request's lifecycle.
-- Our Custom Request is build and validated on `requests_builders.go` and `requests_validations.go`.
+- Our Custom Request is built and validated on `requests_builders.go` and `requests_validations.go`.
 - The handler then calls the `service_xxx.go` file.

 ### Service